Firmware: Build and simulation instructions¶

 In addition to those files, your top-level dep-file must also reference

-dependency files from the boards/testbench
+the top.dep dependency files from the boards/testbench directory, and

-files from the board directory corresponding
+device.dep and packages.dep files from the board directory corresponding

 to the hardware that you are targetting.
 Specifically, your top-level dep-file